 If you're considering releasing equity from your home, Martin Lewis' advice is to:

 Drawdown lifetime mortgages let you keep a cash sum in reserve, so you can access the money as and when you need it.
 You only pay interest on the money drawdown, not the cash held in reserve, which means it’s cheaper than taking the cash in one go.

 - "Use a member of the Equity Release Council"

 The Equity Release Council works with the Government to promote safe equity release products , ensuring the security of homeowners.
 All ERC members abide by the ‘no negative equity guarantee’ that ensures you will never owe more than the value of your home.

 Use the services of either an independent mortgage broker or IFA that is qualified to sell equity release to ensure you get the best advice.

-The cash sum you receive through releasing equity from your home can affect any benefits you may receive such as universal or pension credit.
+The cash sum you receive through releasing equity can affect any benefits you may receive such as universal or pension credit.
 A professional equity release advisor should be able to help you with this.

 More information on releasing equity from your home

-Releasing equity from your home is an important decision and whilst the information Martin Lewis provides is useful, there is more you should know.
+Releasing equity is an important decision and whilst the information Martin Lewis provides is useful, there is more you should know.